tomabg/public_scripts/README.md

 repo with public scripts

 set-optimal-MTU-for-VPN.bat .....will find out and set MTU size...this is needed for IKE VPN and Provider Vodafone Cable with DSLite
+Download the Batch file and execute in an administrative cmd

 Usage for DownloadFilesFromRepo.ps1: